usmc1371nerd/100days-python/readme.md

 leanred alot about different ways to connect my db vs how the applications run.
 Made many mistakes such as Class user: not capitlized and I deleted (db.model) in my models.py spent painfully 2 hours of messing around to figure it out.
 I will now move forward with creating the front end of the app.
 Trying to create the backend first and then the frontend.

+# Day 7 of 100 days of coding (python)

+I didnt do anything so adding a day to my 100 days..

+# Day 8 of 100 days of coding (python)
+add some html templates to my project and referenced an old project to build out a auth.py